Ulrika Jonsson responds to Wallace blaming ‘women of a certain age’ for complaints

 TV presenter Ulrika Jonsson, who claimed Gregg Wallace made a “rape joke” while she appeared on Celebrity MasterChef, has issued a furious response after he blamed “middle-class women of a certain age” for complaints.

-Jonsson is one of several women who have accused Wallace of inappropriate behaviour in recent days after he stepped back from the cooking show on Thursday as a string of allegations emerged.
+Jonsson is one of several women who has accused Wallace of inappropriate behaviour in recent days after he stepped back from the cooking show on Thursday as a string of allegations emerged.

-She did not hear the alleged joke but said that when another contestant walked off the set, she was told what had occurred.
-It happened when she was a contestant on an episode of the cooking competition in 2017..
+She did not hear the joke alleged but said that when another contestant walked off the set, she was told what had occurred.
+It allegedly happened when she was a contestant on an episode of the cooking competition in 2017.

-On Sunday morning, Wallace responded to the accusations in a video posted on Instagram, claiming that they had come from “middle-class women of a certain age”, and declaring: “This isn’t right.”
+On Sunday morning, Wallace posted a video on Instagram in which he claimed allegations against him had come from “middle-class women of a certain age”, and declared: “This isn’t right.”

-Jonsson has condemned his response, saying it shows he “has zero introspection or self-awareness”.
+Jonsson has since condemned his response, saying it showed he “has zero introspection or self-awareness”.

 “When he made reference to women of a certain age I was just seething...
 I was just absolutely wild,” she told The Telegraph.